jonathansamines/node-routing-decorators/README.md

 If you read some of the links above, now you have a general (like me) - because i´m not an asp developer expert- understanding of how this routing framework works.
 It hopefully would be enough for me and for anyone who likes to contribute.

 The routing framework has to top level routing models:

- - Convention based routing
+ - **Convention based routing**
- - Attribute based routing
+ - **Attribute based routing**

  Both are really helpful approaches, but from my perspective the Convention based routing lost some of his utilities, because the introduction of the Attribute based routing.

  Because of this, i would only implement the Attribute based routing, which i consider most useful, but also would implement a simple "global" conventions which would allow us to define a "template" pattern for all controllers; this would only allow constant values, a well two wildcards {controller} and {action}, which will match with the current controller and action (the same way of work of convention based routing), the main difference besides described above is that it only will allow one global template for the whole application.
+We can also specify default values for both wildcards.

  This will allow us to define something like:

-     /prefix-{controller}-postfix/prefix-{action}-postfix
+     /prefix-{controller=default}-postfix/prefix-{action=default}-postfix

 Which is going to match as a global "default" convention for Controller/action pair.
 From my perspective this has a more sense than defining routes per controller at a global level.